STAT545-UBC/STAT545-UBC-original-website/git07_git-github-rstudio.md

   * Click the "Git" tab in upper right pane
   * Check "Staged" box for any files whose existence or modifications you want to commit.
-    - To see more detail on what's changed in file since you last committed, click on "Diff" for a Git pop-up
+    - To see more detail on what's changed in file since the last commit, click on "Diff" for a Git pop-up
   * If you're not already in the Git pop-up, click "Commit"
   * Type a message in "Commit message"
   * Click "Commit"